edunad/prop_mesh/README.md

 - When props / thrusters / etc are "welded" to QUBE, on Adv.Duplicator / Duplicator, it will loose the original constraints
 - If your model looks **"weird"** try converting the faces to tris (if you use blender, when exporting the obj, tick **"Triangulate Faces"**
-**- Textures might fail if not on GMOD BRANCH "x64-x86", since chromium has not been merged yet.**

 ## TODO
 ### Mesh